momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 To enable game sync, launch the game on the current map loaded in Lumper, set `sv_cheats 1` and `mom_lumper_sync_enable 1`.
 Then, press the "Connect to Game Sync" button in the top-right corner of Lumper.
 You should be able to:

 - Sync your current in-game position with the "Spherical Radius" filter
-- Sync the entity you're currently looking at with the keyvalue filters
+- Sync the entity you're currently looking at with the key-value filters
 - Teleport to entities by pressing the arrow icon on the Entity Editor list
-- Automatically export Stripper configs from the in-game Entity Tools into Lumper
+- Automatically import Stripper configs from the in-game Entity Tools into Lumper

 ### Map Summary